 Fall prevention systems aim to passively prevent a fall from happening.

-Fall restraint systems actively restrain a user from being able to reach an edge or drop-off.
+Travel restraint systems actively restrain a user from being able to reach an edge or drop-off.

 Fall arrest systems are designed to stop (or “arrest”) a fall that has already begun.